TakkoTheBoss/takkotheboss.github.io/src/content/docs/hlang/functions.md

     )

 ## arg
+***WARNING: Arguments are handled in the `sys/arg` module, which simplifies use of the "arg" keyword across various use-cases.
+Where otherwise, any raw-dogging of the "arg" keywork outside of the aforementioned module will introduce hidden potholes and footguns related to parsing arguments manually.***

 Involves the use or arguments in your code.

 *Syntax*: